 If an offender, in respect of whom a community order made by a magistrates’ court is in force, is convicted by a magistrates’ court of an additional offence, the magistrates’ court should ordinarily revoke the previous community order and sentence afresh for both the original and the additional offence.

-Where an offender, in respect of whom a community order made by a Crown Court is in force, is convicted by a magistrates’ court, the magistrates’ court may, and ordinarily should, commit the offender to the Crown Court, in order to allow the Crown Court to re-sentence for the original offence and the additional offence.
+Where an offender, in respect of whom a community order made by a Crown Court is in force, is convicted by a magistrates’ court, the magistrates’ court may, and ordinarily should, commit the offender to the Crown Court, in order to allow the Crown Court to re-sentence for the original offence.
+The magistrates’ court may also commit the new offence to the Crown Court for sentence where there is a power to do so.

 The sentencing court should consider the overall seriousness of the offending behaviour taking into account the additional offence and the original offence.
 The court should consider whether the combination of associated offences is sufficiently serious to justify a custodial sentence.